2nthony/vue-auto-routes/README.md

 # vue-auto-routes

-> Auto generate vue routes
+> 🚦Auto generate vue routes like Nuxt.js

 Please consider starring the project to show your ❤️ and support.